chombo-discharge/chombo-discharge/doc/sphinx/source/CreatingGeometries.rst

 * ``perlin_sphere_if`` A sphere with surface roughness
 * ``rod_if.H`` A needle rod, essentially a cylinder with a spherical rounded end cap

 If you want to use these function, you should refer to the :doxy:`Doxygen API <index>` for the class that you're interested in.

+We have extended Chombo with support for polygon tessellations through the ``dcel_if`` class which uses a doubly connected edge list (DCEL) in order to describe a watertight surface mesh.
+However, the current interface is not particularly user-friendly.
+If you are interested in using this, please :ref:`Chap:contact`.

 PlasmaC geometries
 ------------------